-Proposed scale of fees for District/Borough and Parish Council elections held on or after 1st April 2015
+Proposed scale of fees for District/Borough and Parish Council elections and Neighbourhood Referendum held on or after 1st April 2016

-ITEM Current 2014 £ Proposed 2015 £ % increase For each Presiding Officer at a Polling Station - single election 199.22 203.60 2.2% 2.
-For each Presiding Officer at a Polling Station - combined election or difficult station due to local circumstances (at the discretion of the Returning Officer) 244.74 250.12 2.2% 3.
-For a Presiding Officer who acts as a supervisor at a Polling Place where there is more than one Polling Station (additional) 9.66 (additional) 9.87 2.2% 4.
-Presiding Officer travel (see note 4 below) 13.66 13.96 2.2% 5.
-For each Poll Clerk at a Polling Station - single election 119.53 122.16 2.2% 6.
-For each Poll Clerk at a Polling Station - combined election (at the discretion of the Returning Officer) 147.99 151.25 2.2% 7.
-Poll Clerk travel (see note 4 below) 7.94 8.11 2.2% 8.
-Supervising Officer - for every 10 polling stations overseen 199.22 203.60 2.2% 9.
-For each Presiding Officer, Poll Clerk and Supervising Officer attending training 44.22 45.19 2.2% For each training session provided by the Returning Officer to Presiding Officers and Poll Clerks 170.78 174.54 2.2% 11.
+ITEM Current 2015 £ Proposed 2016 £ % increase For each Presiding Officer at a Polling Station - single election 203.60 In line with NJC award for 2015/16 2.
+For each Presiding Officer at a Polling Station - combined election or difficult station due to local circumstances (at the discretion of the Returning Officer) 250.12 ει 3.
+For a Presiding Officer who acts as a supervisor at a Polling Place where there is more than one Polling Station (additional) 9.87 u 4.
+Presiding Officer travel (see note 4 below) 13.96 u 5.
+For each Poll Clerk at a Polling Station - single election 122.16 ιι 6.
+For each Poll Clerk at a Polling Station - combined election (at the discretion of the Returning Officer) 151.25 u 7.
+Poll Clerk travel (see note 4 below) 8.11 u 8.
+Supervising Officer - for every 10 polling stations overseen 203.60 u 9.
+For each Presiding Officer, Poll Clerk and Supervising Officer attending training 45.19 u For each training session provided by the Returning Officer to Presiding Officers and Poll Clerks 174.54 u 11.
 For the delivery of official Poll Cards by hand Second class post Second class post 12.
-For the employment of persons in connection with the counting of votes, clerical and other assistance required by the Returning Officer - for each 500 electors (or part) in a contested election 69.70 71.23 2.2% 13.
+For the employment of persons in connection with the counting of votes, clerical and other assistance required by the Returning Officer - for each 500 electors (or part) in a contested election 71.23 u

+ITEM Current 2015 £ Proposed 2016 £ % increase 13.
 For the employment of persons in connection with the preparation, issue and opening of postal ballot papers - for every 100 (or part) postal ballot papers issued.
-(Further resources may be needed to meet the effects of the Electoral Administration Act 2006) 68.31 69.81 2.2%

-ITEM Current 2014 £ Proposed 2015 £ % increase 14.
-For each recount of the votes - for each 500 electors (or part) (see note 3 below) 4.01 4.10 2.2% 15.
-Travel of staff in connection with the counting of votes (at the discretion of the Returning Officer - see note 4 below) 7.94 8.11 2.2% 16.
-For clerical and other assistance required by the Returning Officer at an uncontested election - for each 500 electors (or part) 18.96 19.38 2.2% 17.
-Payment to the District/Borough for the use of Council staff to support the Returning Officer in the conduct of elections as follows: (a) contested election - (i.e. without District/Borough) for each 500 electors (or part) (b) contested joint election (i.e. with District/Borough) - for each 500 electors (or part) 53.98 26.99 55.17 27.58 2.2% 2.2% 18.
-Payment to the District/Borough for the use of Council staff at an uncontested election - per uncontested election (see note 5 below) 14.89 15.22 2.2% 19.
-Returning Officer's fee for the conduct of elections as follows: (a) contested District/Borough OR Parish election - for each 500 electors (or part) 30.17 (b) contested joint District/Borough AND Parish election - for each 500 electors 41.67 30.83 2.2% (or part) 51.66 42.57 2.2% (c) uncontested District/Borough election - single fee 31.00 52.80 2.2% (d) uncontested Parish election - single fee 17.70 18.09 2.2%
+(Further resources may be needed to meet the effects of the Electoral Administration Act 2006) 69.81 ee 14.
+For each recount of the votes - for each 500 electors (or part) (see note 3 below) 4.10 и 15.
+Travel of staff in connection with the counting of votes (at the discretion of the Returning Officer - see note 4 below) 8.11 и 16.
+For clerical and other assistance required by the Returning Officer at an uncontested election - for each 500 electors (or part) 19.38 ú 17.
+Payment to the District/Borough for the use of Council staff to support the Returning Officer in the conduct of elections as follows: (a) contested election - (i.e. without District/Borough) for each 500 electors (or part) (b) contested joint election (i.e. with District/Borough) - for each 500 electors (or part) 55.17 27.58 66 18.
+Payment to the District/Borough for the use of Council staff at an uncontested election - per uncontested election (see note 5 below) 15.22 u 19.
+Returning Officer's fee for the conduct of elections as follows: (a) contested District/Borough OR Parish election - for each 500 electors (or part) (b) contested joint District/Borough AND Parish election - for each 500 electors 30.83 42.57 ee (or part) (c) uncontested District/Borough election - single fee 52.80 u (d) uncontested Parish election - single fee 18.09 и